mwistrand/toy-robot/README.md

 - **Database**: SQLite for position history tracking
 - **Communication**: WebSocket connections for real-time updates

+_Note:_ both the API and UI use the simplest architecture as the assumption is that this project would never need to scale to the point of justifying a more complex code structure like a hexagonal architecture.

 ## Features

 - Place a robot on a 5x5 grid